AlphaFiTech/alphalend-sdk-js/README.md

   - `positionCapId?`: Object ID of the position capability object (optional)
   - `address`: Address of the user performing the zap-in supply

-- `ZapInWithdrawParams`: Parameters for zap-in withdraw operation (withdraw and swap in one transaction)
+- `ZapOutWithdrawParams`: Parameters for zap-out withdraw operation (withdraw and swap in one transaction)
   - `marketId`: Market ID from which to withdraw
   - `amount`: Amount to withdraw (bigint, in mists, use MAX_U64 constant to withdraw all)
   - `marketCoinType`: Fully qualified type of the market's collateral token to withdraw from